bcaneco/chimpanzee_calls_plots/README.md

 ### “Snake-and-Ladder” (SNL) plots

-These plots explore vocal movement within the acoustic space by graphically depicting sequences of recorded calls.
+These plots explore vocal movement within the acoustic space by graphically depicting sequences of recorded voiced calls.
 Calls are binned into a 2D grid of cells, each representing intervals of selected acoustic metrics.
 The plots illustrate transitions in acoustic features between consecutive calls, offering two variants: Spokes plots and Tracks plots.

 #### SNL-Spokes: Visualizing Directional Patterns in Acoustic Space